 - Shrek and Fiona kiss in bed and Donkey pulls off the covers.
 We only see Shrek’s bare legs and toes, but it is implied that he is naked.

-- Shrek appears naked on stage with his babies as audience (we only see his back).
+- Shrek appears on a stage naked, before an audience of his babies but we only see his back

-- When Merlin the Magician’s short robe keeps blowing up someone remarks how ‘his robe doesn’t quite cover his ...’.
+- Merlin the Magician’s short robe keeps blowing up and a comment is made about how “his robe doesn’t quite cover his…”

 The Shrek image is currently being used to promote a wide range of products from the usual plush and stationery items, to lots of different foods, most of which are unhealthy.
 Parents are advised that DreamWorks has teamed up with a range of companies to promote Shrek.
 The ogre can be found on everything from Happy Meals to flavoured yoghurt.